Mata101/wingz/README.md

-# Installation
+# Installation\n
-#000000  Install Python version 3.10.18 or create a virtual environment
+#000000  Install Python version 3.10.18 or create a virtual environment\n
-#000000 Install PostgreSQL 16.1
+#000000 Install PostgreSQL 16.1\n
-#000000 Install Django 5.2.4 **pip install Django**
+#000000 Install Django 5.2.4 **pip install Django**\n
-#000000 Run **pip install requirements.txt** inside this directory.
+#000000 Run **pip install requirements.txt** inside this directory.\n\n

-# Setup
+# Setup\n
-#000000 Create a PostgreSQL user **sudo -u postgres createuser -s $USER**
+#000000 Create a PostgreSQL user **sudo -u postgres createuser -s $USER**\n
-#000000 Login to postgres using the new user **sudo -u postgres psql postgres**
+#000000 Login to postgres using the new user **sudo -u postgres psql postgres**\n
 #000000 Create database user and database, you can change it to your preferred user, password, and database name.
-Just make sure to change the settings.py file configuration for the database engine.
+Just make sure to change the settings.py file configuration for the database engine.\n
   **CREATE ROLE wingz LOGIN PASSWORD 'pass';
-    CREATE DATABASE ride_app_db WITH OWNER = wingz;**
+    CREATE DATABASE ride_app_db WITH OWNER = wingz;**\n
-#000000 Stop the current running PostgreSQL service and run it in a Docker container to use PostGIS (this extension is for geographic point fields) and to make sure that you're using the exact port.
+#000000 Stop the current running PostgreSQL service and run it in a Docker container to use PostGIS (this extension is for geographic point fields) and to make sure that you're using the exact port.\n
-  **sudo docker run --name postgis   -e POSTGRES_USER=wingz   -e POSTGRES_PASSWORD=pass   -e POSTGRES_DB=ride_app_db   -p 5432:5432   -d postgis/postgis:16-3.4**
+  **sudo docker run --name postgis   -e POSTGRES_USER=wingz   -e POSTGRES_PASSWORD=pass   -e POSTGRES_DB=ride_app_db   -p 5432:5432   -d postgis/postgis:16-3.4**\n
 *Note: If you can install PostGIS on your device, it's okay; this step is for devices or current PostgreSQL versions that are not compatible with PostGIS.
-Or any problem installing PostGIS*
+Or any problem installing PostGIS*\n
-#000000 Migrate database **python manage.py makemigrations && python manage.py migrate**
+#000000 Migrate database **python manage.py makemigrations && python manage.py migrate** \n

-# Usage
+# Usage\n
-#000000 Run the project **python manage.py runserver**
+#000000 Run the project **python manage.py runserver**\n
 #000000 Create a superuser as admin **python manage.py createsuperuser**
 #000000 Login as superuser to get token as credentials for new request **curl -X POST http://127.0.0.1:8000/api-token-auth/   -H "Content-Type: application/json"   -d '{"username": "your_username_here", "password": "your_password"}'**
 *Note: that only user with admin role is permitted to access API endpoints*